Treats cancer of the colon or rectum.

 - This medicine may make your skin more sensitive to sunlight.
-Use a sunscreen when you are outdoors.
-Avoid sunlamps and tanning beds.Wear protective clothing and hats while you receive this medicine and for 2 months after the last dose.
+Wear sunscreen.
+Do not use sunlamps or tanning beds.Wear protective clothing and hats while you receive this medicine and for 2 months after the last dose.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects: